yoavrv/Introduction-to-models-and-simulations-in-life-science-71256/README.md

 # Introduction to models and simulations in life science 71256 #

 TA material for course 71256: Introduction to models and simulations in life science.

-The course was given in 2022, the Hebrew University of Jerusalem, by lecturer Dr. Tamar Freidlander and TA Yoav Ravid.
-The language of the course is in Hebrew.
+The course was given  Autumn 2022, the Hebrew University of Jerusalem, by lecturer Dr. Tamar Freidlander, with TA Yoav Ravid.
+The language of the course is Hebrew.

-This repository is for teaching assistance materials: Tutorials, Homework, and Additional Materials.
+This repository includes Tutorials, Homework, and Additional Materials made by me (Yoav).
 Lecture notes belong to Tamar.

-The course follows from the book "A Biologist's Guide To Mathematical Models in Ecology and Evolution", with tutorials largely dedicated to practical implementation of these concepts in Python.
+The course follows from the book "A Biologist's Guide To Mathematical Models in Ecology and Evolution".
+The tutorials are mostly dedicated to practical implementation of these concepts in Python.

 ---
 ## חומרים נוספים: